FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 ![energy_comparison](assets/energy_comparison.svg)

-Figure above shows a comparison of the energy evolution as done from:
-- direct computation as ``\tfrac{1}{2} x_t^2``,
-- time-integration of (3), and
-- time-integration of (4).

 Now we can further compute the "energy" budgets, i.e., the work done by the noise versus the energy loss by the ``\mu`` term, using Itô and Stratonovich formalisms.
-Figures below show the ensemble mean energy budgets (using 1000 ensemble members) as computed using Itô and Stratonovich.
+Figures below show the ensemble mean energy budgets (using 1000 ensemble members) as computed using Itô and Stratonovich calculus.
 For the energy budget to close we have to be consistent: if we time-step the energy equation based on Stratonovich calculus then we must compute the work also according to Stratonovich and vice versa.